 - Conduct and/or disseminate research on topics of interest to Division membership

-- Letter from your school (or other official documentation) confirming that you will be enrolled in a planning-related program in the academic year 2018-19
+- Letter from your school (or other official documentation) confirming that you will be enrolled in a planning-related program in the relevant academic year

 - Faculty recommendation letter